Howard University Graduate Program in Atmospheric Science (HUPAS)

 Boundary Layer Meteorology

-Observational and modeling studies of boundary layer evolution in complex terrain, cold air pools, and pollutant transport in the Washington-Baltimore corridor.
+Studies of boundary layer evolution in complex terrain and pollutant transport.

 Profs.
 Chiao & Sakai